Skip to main content

 About me

-Methodologically, I conduct mixed methods research, including participant observation, interviews, statistical analysis, and spatial quantitative analyses such as network analysis or multiple correspondence analysis.
+Across my projects, I use a mixed-methods approach that includes participant observation, interviews, document analysis, and quantitative techniques such as statistical modelling, network analysis, and multiple correspondence analysis.

-I have a background from Copenhagen Business School, where I received my BSc and MSc degrees in International Business and Politics.
-In 2024, I was a Visiting Researcher at Stanford University, associated with SCANCOR.
-Before starting my Ph.D., I was an analyst at the Happiness Research Institute, and I continue to actively follow the wellbeing and post-growth political movement.
+I hold a PhD in Economic Sociology from Copenhagen Business School, which included a research stay at SCANCOR, Stanford University.
+Before my doctoral studies, I completed my BSc and MSc in International Business and Politics at CBS.
+Alongside my studies, I was an analyst at the Happiness Research Institute, and I continue to actively follow the wellbeing and post-growth political movement.

 If you would like to know more about me, check out my CV, or send me an e-mail @ alexanderg@ikl.aau.dk.